AssassinUKG/Writeups/tryhackme/HipFlask/readme.md

 The short version of the installation process is:

--Create a new Ubuntu VM (Desktop or Server, or another distro entirely).
+- Create a new Ubuntu VM (Desktop or Server, or another distro entirely).
 40Gb hard disk space, 4Gb of RAM and 2 VCPUs worked well locally; however, you could probably get away with slightly less processing power for what we are using Nessus for here.
 A full list of official hardware requirements are detailed here, although again, these assume that you are using Nessus professionally.
--With the VM installed, go to the Nessus downloads page and grab an appropriate installer.
+- With the VM installed, go to the Nessus downloads page and grab an appropriate installer.
 For Ubuntu, Debian, or any other Debian derivatives, you are looking for a ```.deb``` file that matches up with your VM version (searching the page for the VM name and version -- e.g. "Ubuntu 20.04" -- can be effective here).
 Read and accept the license agreement, then download the file to your VM.
--Open a terminal and navigate to where you downloaded the package to.
+- Open a terminal and navigate to where you downloaded the package to.
 Install it with ```sudo apt install ./PACKAGE_NAME```.
--This should install the Nessus server.
+- This should install the Nessus server.
 You will need to start the server manually; this can be done with: ```sudo systemctl enable --now nessusd```.
 This will permanently enable the Nessus daemon, allowing it to start with the VM, opening a web interface on ```https://LOCAL_VM_IP:8834```.
--Navigate to the web interface and follow the instructions there, making sure to select Nessus Essentials when asked for the version.
+- Navigate to the web interface and follow the instructions there, making sure to select Nessus Essentials when asked for the version.
 You will need a (free) activation code to use the server; this should be emailed directly from the server web interface.
 If that doesn't work then you can manually obtain an activation code from here.
--Allow the program some time to finish setting up, then create a username and password when prompted, and login!
+- Allow the program some time to finish setting up, then create a username and password when prompted, and login!
 ---

 We already have a target with 5 confirmed open ports, so let's get scanning it!